nvda-es/TeleNVDA/readme.md

 ## Introduction

 Welcome to the TeleNVDA addon, which will allow you to connect to another computer running the free NVDA screen reader.
 With this add-on, you can connect to another person's computer, or allow a trusted person to connect to your system to perform routine maintenance, diagnose a problem, or provide training.
 This add-on is a modified version of the [NVDA Remote add-on](https://nvdaremote.com), and is maintained by the NVDA spanish community.
 It's fully compatible with NVDA Remote.
-You will find that both add-on and documentation have only a few differences, at least for now.
+These are the current differences:

+* An option allows blocking remote speech commands different from text.
+* Improved support for proxy servers and TOR hidden services ([Proxy support add-on](https://addons.nvda-project.org/addons/proxy.en.html) is required).
+* Ability to send f11 key to the remote machine via an option in the tools menu and a gesture.
+* Several bug fixes.

 ## Before You Begin